e94904/eBlocker-Legacy-Boot-to-UEFI-Converter/README.md

 This script automatically converts the official eBlocker OS (64-bit) disk image from legacy BIOS (MBR) to include full UEFI boot support.
 It is designed for modern mini-PCs and Thin Clients that no longer support legacy boot modes.

-**Note this has only been tested to work on eBlockerVM-4.0.2 and I have no idea if it will work on future versions.
+**Note this has only been tested to work on the image "eBlockerVM-4.0.2" and I have no idea if it will work on future versions.
 Also, this script is intended to be run on Linux.
-I have tested it in Ubuntu Multipass and WSL but it may not work on your distro. **
+I have tested it in Ubuntu Multipass and WSL but it may not work on your distro.**

 ## Pre-Built Images